-Rettinger serves as President of the International Center for Academic Integrity, an organization founded to combat cheating, plagiarism, and academic dishonesty in higher education.
+Rettinger is President Emeritus of the International Center for Academic Integrity, an organization founded to combat cheating, plagiarism, and academic dishonesty in higher education.
 In addition, he leads the organization's efforts in assessment and survey research, continuing the McCabe academic integrity survey.

 He earned a Ph.D.
 (1998) and an M.A.
 (1994) in psychology from the University of Colorado, Boulder, after receiving a B.A.
 (1991) with high honors and distinction in psychology from the University of Michigan, Ann Arbor.